nccharles/Tembera/README.md

-# Create a profile and get a job
+# Rwanda our best place